bigbluebutton/bigbluebutton/bigbluebutton-tests/gns3/README.md

    ```
    - `sudo systemctl enable veth`
    - `sudo systemctl start veth`
+   - You should now be able to `ping 192.168.8.1`
    - `sudo apt install isc-dhcp-server`
    - Add something like the following snippet to `/etc/dhcp/dhcpd.conf` to enable DHCP
-     service on the virtual subnet, and don't forget to set `domain-name` and `domain-name-servers`
+     service on the virtual subnet:
-     in that same file:
       ```
       subnet 192.168.8.0 netmask 255.255.255.0 {
         range 192.168.8.129 192.168.8.199;
         option routers 192.168.8.1;
       }
       ```
+   - Also in `/etc/dhcp/dhcpd.conf`, set `domain-name-servers` to your local DNS servers.

+     They can be found by looking at the output of `resolvectl`.

+     This would ideally be done automatically
+   - You may also want to set `domain-name` in that same file to your local DNS name.
    - `sudo systemctl enable isc-dhcp-server`
    - `sudo systemctl start isc-dhcp-server`
    - Modify `/etc/sysctl.conf` to enable packet forwarding: